DanyIo/shortlinker-app/README.md

 ### Email Notifications

 ShortLinker sends email notifications to users when their short links expire.
-The notification is sent using Amazon SES, so make sure you have your email address verified in SES to receive email notifications.
+The notification is sent using Amazon SES, you just need to confirm verification email that will be sent automatically.

 ## Architecture